 - Enhance family functioning by reducing risk and building protective factors.

 Outcomes related to program services can be observed at the child, family, and community levels.

 Child-related outcomes include but are not limited to:

 - Improved birth outcomes;

 - Increased positive learning behaviors impacting school readiness and adjustment; and

 Family-related outcomes include but are not limited to:

-- Increased interval between subsequent pregnancies;
+- Increased subsequent pregnancy intervals,

-- Increased knowledge of child development;
+- Increased knowledge of child developmental milestones and needs; and

 - Increased knowledge of behavior management skills; and